 Presence of pelvic pain unrelated to menses

-Response to acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs)
+Response to nonsteroidal anti-inflammatory drugs (NSAIDs)

 Review of systems should include accompanying symptoms such as cyclic nausea, vomiting, bloating, diarrhea, and fatigue.